FUSIONFoundation/dcrm-go/README.md

            ethereum/client-go
 ```

-This will start geth in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
+This will start gfsn in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

 Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
-By default, `geth` binds to the local interface and RPC endpoints is not accessible from the outside.
+By default, `gfsn` binds to the local interface and RPC endpoints is not accessible from the outside.

 ### Programatically interfacing Geth nodes